 EPDM is the perfect grip for Dragonstaff and Contact Staff users!
 Available by the meter or by the roll!

 EPDM is second only to Silicone for dragonstaff and contact staff… and even that’s considered a personal preference.
-EPDM is used by pro dragonstaff and contact staff users due to its exceptional grippyness/ tackiness, it remains a favorite because it works great, ages like a fine wine and is a cost effective.
+EPDM is used by pro dragonstaff and contact staff users due to its exceptional grippyness/ tackiness, it remains a favorite because it works great, ages like a fine wine and is cost-effective.

-EPDM is by meter or by 30 meter roll.
+EPDM is by the meter or by 50-meter roll.

 Double staff applications take just under a meter each and contact staff or dragonstaff applications take approximately 2.5 – 3 meters of EPDM to adequately cover the playing area of the staff.
-It is recommended that you buy in 3 meter chunks to ensure you have enough to grip your equipment.
-You can also buy EPDM in 30 meter rolls too, each roll is great value if you are a gear maker or simply want to stock up for life!
+It is recommended that you buy in 3-meter chunks to ensure you have enough to grip your equipment.
+You can also buy EPDM in 50-meter rolls too, each roll is a great value if you are a gear maker or simply want to stock up for life!

 We hope you enjoy the level up that EPDM will give to your play sessions.